nitrogen/nitrogen_core/doc/org-mode/README.markdown

 * Recommendations for contributing to Nitrogen
 * Building a simple HTTP API in Nitrogen
 * Using the RESTful elements
+* Set up links from Elements and Actions to related Demos and back

 ## Desired Guides